Skip to Content

 Psoriasis is a chronic skin disease that results in the body’s skin cells growing too quickly without shedding the old cells.
 It can cause thick and patchy skin, usually found on the knees, elbows, back and scalp.

-Seeing a skin care expert about your psoriasis can help to keep your condition from getting worse and can minimize the symptoms.
+Seeing a skin care expert about your psoriasis can prevent your condition from getting worse and can minimize the symptoms.
 Ask your Radiant Complexions skin care consultant what treatment options are available (including prescriptions, creams or fractional laser treatments) to minimize symptoms and to improve your skin's appearance.

 Tip: Psoriasis often runs in families, so if you are experiencing any similar symptoms as your loved one with psoriasis, you may want to see one of our specialists.